zengbing15/lumos_doc/docs/guides/nftglue.md

 ## Perform NFT Operations by Using Lumos

-After the NFT script is deployed on DEV chain, perform the following steps to interact with and operate on NFT tokens by using Lumos.
+After the deployment of the NFT script on DEV chain, implement the following steps to interact with and operate on NFT tokens by using Lumos.

 ### Step 1.
 Install dependencies in the nft-glue project.